marselester/marselester.github.com/content/posts/go-archsimd-preview.md

 Removing those branches makes it ~54.69% faster than the scalar sum which is similar to `sumv3`'s 54.23% (manually written assembly).
-It looks like the bounds checks elimination accounted for ~7.1% speed-up.
+It looks like the bounds checks elimination accounted for ~14% speed-up (from 20.1µs to 17.3µs).

 ```console
 ﹩ GOEXPERIMENT=simd go1.26rc2 test -bench=^ -count=10 ./sumv5 | tee bench.txt